Please rotate your device

 This points to poor oral and possibly overall health: If you are not taking care of yourself, the body and mind have a greater chance of decline.

 Gum disease has been linked to pregnancy complications such as an increased risk for pre-term birth, restricted fetal growth, and low birthweight.
 But breathe easy, because there’s much more to the equation than just remembering to floss.
-A pregnant woman needs to take care of herself and follow good medical advice (no smoking, recommended folate intake, good diet, exercise) and oral health advice (visits to address any areas of oral inflammation or disease).
+A pregnant woman needs to take care of herself and follow good medical advice: no smoking, recommended folate intake, good diet, exercise.
+And oral health advice: address any areas of oral inflammation or disease.

 The theory is that bacteria can travel from your gums to your uterus and trigger an increase in prostaglandin, a labor-inducing hormone, which can interfere with delivery and fetal development.
 What’s more, it’s also thought that pregnant women are at risk for noncancerous “pregnancy tumours” on their gums due to excess plaque.
 Adhering to the dental health recommendations (brushing twice) will prevent this buildup.
 And if you can’t remember the last time you flossed or went to the dentist, you’re setting yourself up for problems.
 Don’t be alarmed; these growths usually shrink back post-birth, and with the right dental routine, you can avoid plaque growth in the first place.